opsschool/curriculum/learning.rst

 getting help and for communicating and discussing what you learn with others.
 /r/sysadmin would be a good starting point.
 IRC channels are another great place to ask questions and get help, there are channels for pretty much any subject you can think of out there.
-There are good sysadmin related channels at irc.freenode.net, if you don’t already utilize IRC, take a look.
+There are good sysadmin related channels on the `Freenode <http://freenode.net/>`_ IRC network, if you don’t already utilize IRC, take a look.

 **Come back later** – Give your brain some time to start digesting some of the information and to take a step back and put the pieces together to begin